edge-ai/EDGEMATRIX-Stream-Toolkit-Tutorial/configurations.rst

     #.
 Actions

 ============================================================
-SDK Directory Structure
+Toolkit Directory Structure
 ============================================================

-The directory structure of the EdgeStream SDK looks like this:
+The directory structure of the EDGEMATRIX Stream Toolkit looks like this:

     .. image:: images/configurations/sdk_directories.png
        :align: center